-We have historically provided a warranty for certain products for a period of one to two years and provided up to a six-year warranty for the ceramic components of our PXbranded products.
+We have historically provided a warranty for certain products for a period of one to two years and provided up to a sixyear warranty for the ceramic components of our PX-branded products.
 Based on the evolution of our ceramics technology, we currently expect to increase the ceramics warranty in certain cases at commercial rates.
 We test our products in our manufacturing facilities through a variety of means.
 However, there can be no assurance that our testing will reveal latent defects in our products, which may not become apparent until after the products have been sold into the market, or will replicate the harsh, corrosive and varied conditions of the desalination plants and other plants in which they are installed.
 In addition, certain components of our turbochargers and pumps are custom-made and may not scale or perform as required in production environments.
 Accordingly, there is a risk that we may have significant warranty claims or breach supply agreements due to product defects.
 We may incur additional operating expenses if our warranty provisions do not reflect the actual cost of resolving issues related to defects in our products.
 If these additional expenses are significant, they could adversely affect our business, financial condition and results of operations.
-While the number of warranty claims has not been significant to date, we have only offered up to a six-year warranty on the ceramic components of our PX products in new sales agreements executed after August 7, 2007, and we have only offered PEI products with statistical accuracy and cannot assure that a large number of warranty claims will not be filed in a given year.
+While the number of warranty claims has not been significant to date, we have only offered up to a six-year warranty on the ceramic components of our PX products in new sales agreements executed after August 7, 2007, and we have only offered PEI products since December 2009 when we acquired Pump Engineering, LLC.
+We cannot quantify the error rate of our products and the ceramic components of our PX products with statistical accuracy and cannot assure that a large number of warranty claims will not be filed in a given year.
 As a result, our operating expenses may increase if a significant or large number of warranty or other claims are filed in any specific year, particularly towards the end of any given warranty period.